Sabamoradi/js-bad-practices/README.md

 const code = "let y = 20; y * 2";
 console.log(eval(code)); // Output: 40
 ```
-Executing Dynamic Code: The key feature of eval() is its ability to execute code that isn’t known until runtime.
+Executing Dynamic Code: The key feature of eval() is its ability to execute code that isn’t known until runtime(All the dynamic behavior happens here: variables are assigned, functions are called, and code is evaluated.)

 ```javascript
 const code = "let y = 20; y * 2";